-Educate students to wash hands often with soap and water for at least 20 seconds,
+Educate students to wash hands often with soap and water for at least 20 seconds, especially after using the bathroom, after blowing their nose, after coughing or sneezing, after touching high-touch surfaces, and before eating.

 Provide alcohol-based hand sanitizers when soap and water may not be readily available.
 Educate young students on how and how much to use.